 In-year admission is the process of applying for a school place during the school year.
 Any applications for the intake made after the start of the autumn term will be treated as an in-year application.
 The in-year admission process is managed by the school.
 Parents are required to complete the in-year application form, see below.

 If you have any questions in relation to in-year admissions, please contact us by emailing firstname.lastname@example.org

 Where places are available but we have more applications than places, the published oversubscription criteria will be applied, to ensure the correct child/children are offered the places.

-If there are no places available, the child will be added to the waiting list and you have the right of appeal.
+If there are no places available you have the right of appeal.
 Please see below for appeal information.
-Please note, that the waiting list does NOT guarantee a place at our school and if your child is currently not in education you should either make an appeal to our school and/or apply for a place at an alternative school.
+Please note, that this does NOT guarantee a place at our school.

 Further information on how to apply for a local school can be found on the Lancashire County Council website:

 Where the governors are unable to offer a place because the school is over subscribed, parents/carers have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
 Parents/carers should notify the clerk to the governors at the school within 14 days of receiving the letter refusing a place.
 Parents/carers will have the opportunity to submit their case to the panel in writing and also to attend in order to present their case.
 You will normally receive 14 days’ notice of the place and time of the hearing.